lbarstow/cookbook/README.md

 This is a cookbook website designed to allow verified users to upload and share recipes and  add variations.

-This is a ruby on rails (version 5.1.4) app which uses react to render the recipe content.
+This is a ruby on rails (version 5.1.4) app which uses React to render the recipe content.